model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 these attributes are provided Kani will only havoc the location mentioned in `ASSIGN_RANGE` and `LVALUE` instead of the inferred footprint.
-Additionally Kani verifies during checking that only the mentioned memory regions are touched and only under the mentioned conditions.
+Additionally Kani verifies during checking that only the mentioned memory regions are touched and only under the specified `CONDITION`.
+The `CONDITION` is optional and defaults to `true`.

-`CONDITION`s limit when the clause applies, may reference the arguments of the function and can be omitted.

 `LVALUE` are simple expressions permissible on the left hand side of an assignment.
 They compose of the name of one function argument and zero or more projections (dereference `*`, field access `.x`, slice indexing `[1]`).

-The `ASSIGN_RANGE` permits any `LVALUE` but additionally permits more complex slice expressions as the last projection and applies to pointer values. `[..]` denotes the entirety of an allocation, `[i..]`, `[..j]` and `[i..j]` are ranges of pointer offsets.
+The `ASSIGN_RANGE` permits any `LVALUE` but additionally permits more complex slice expressions as the last projection that applies to pointer values. `[..]` denotes the entirety of an allocation, `[i..]`, `[..j]` and `[i..j]` are ranges of pointer offsets.
 A slicing syntax `p[i..j]` only applies if `p` is a `*mut T` and points to an array allocation.
 The slice indices are offsets with